David-Else/developer-workstation-setup-script/README.md

 # FAQ

-If you would like to use Code for things that Helix still struggles with (like debugging), and still use all the Vim keyboard shortcuts, I suggest installing `silverquark.dancehelix` or `asvetliakov.vscode-neovim` and using these settings:
+If you would like to use Code for things that Helix still struggles with (like debugging), and still use all the modal keyboard shortcuts, I suggest installing `silverquark.dancehelix` or `asvetliakov.vscode-neovim` and using these settings:

 `settings.json`